brain injuries are more serious than others, the term mild can be misleading—especially

 to give yourself more time to complete tasks and listen to your body.

 Create the best possible environment for recovery.
-Refrain from alcohol consumption, as well as substances like caffeine
+After a concussion refrain from alcohol consumption, as well as substances

-or nicotine.
-These substances can affect a person suffering from a mild
+system, they can affect a person suffering from a mild concussion much

 Get professional assistance.
 Brain injuries are often frustrating to deal with, especially since the